L0neGamer/ekg-statsd/README.md

 # ekg-statsd: statsd backend for ekg

-This library lets you send metrics gathered by the ekg family of packages (e.g. ekg-core) to [statsd](https://github.com/etsy/statsd/).
+This library lets you send metrics gathered by the ekg family of packages (e.g. ekg-core and ekg) to [statsd](https://github.com/etsy/statsd/).
 While statsd fulfills a very similar role to ekg, it supports many more backends/graphing systems (e.g. Graphite).
 By sending your metrics to statsd, you can have your ekg metrics appear in these systems.

 # Getting started